satra/NiPyPe-Paper/nipype_paper.rst

 Although, a majority of such laboratories gather and analyze neuroimaging data, very few of them have the personnel with the technical expertise to understand methodological development and modify laboratory procedures to adopt new tools.
-Typically, processing steps are created and crystallized until a lab member with appropriate skills can modify the procedures.\ :sup:``[a] <#cmnt1>`_`\  Lab personnel trains through self-teaching by following online tutorials, taking organized courses or, as is most often the case, by learning from existing members of the lab.
+Lab personnel with no prior imaging experience often learn by following online tutorials, taking organized courses or, as is most often the case, by learning from existing members of the lab.
 While this provides some amount of continuity, understanding different aspects of neuroimaging has a steep